 London shows up with a bogus alibi to free him.
 The DA is incensed.
 Bromfield and London narrow down the high school pin suspects to a handful of former buddies.
 All of them prominent movers and shakers and none willing to help him.
 The film’s closing moments offer up a rapid twist, revealing the murderer.

 Bromfield is always solid in his Bel-Air Production projects.
 His best probably being, “Hot Cars.”
 This film also benefits from location shooting, adding an historical look back for Los Angeles natives.
-I can forgive he is five years older than Joe is supposed to be.
 London is not as polished.
-She just does not seem that interested in the role but most posters try to sell the movie on her sultry figure.
-At seventy minutes, this is an okay B-movie despite the overused “railroaded” script device.
-I was particularly amused by this poster, repeated to promote the "psycho effect," in which the advertising department tries to sell Bromfield as a serial killer.
+She just does not seem that interested in the role while posters try to sell the movie on her sultry figure.
+I was particularly amused by this poster, repeated to promote the "psycho effect," in which the advertising department tries to sell Bromfield as a mentally disturbed killer.
 Not only does the script railroad him so does this poster.